BRETT-EDITIONS

 +

-Staggered sulphurisation is a conservation method and is mainly used to prolong the life of the wine.
-The sulphur dioxide or sulphite formed in aqueous solution has a preservative effect.
+Staggered sulphurisation is a preservation method mainly used to prolong the life of the wine.
+The sulfur dioxide or sulfite formed in aqueous solution has a preservative effect.

 +

-Malolactic fermentation is the name given to the chemical transformation of malic acid into lactic acid.
-The process is also known as malolactic fermentation, bacterial malic acid degradation or malo-lactic fermentation.
+Malolactic fermentation is the chemical transformation of malic acid into lactic acid.
+The process is also known as malolactic fermentation, bacterial malic acid degradation, or malo-lactic fermentation.
 The transformation is carried out by a bacterium called "Micrococcus malolacticus" and lasts from 10 to 40 days.

 +

-Micro-oxidation is a winemaking technique in which the colour or taste development of the wine is optimised by finely dosed addition of pure oxygen to the must or young wine.
+Micro-oxidation is a winemaking technique in which the color or flavor development of the wine is optimized by finely dosed addition of pure oxygen to the must or young wine.

 +

-Mousseux describes in French the foaming of the wine.
+Mousseux describes the foaming of the wine in French.

 +

-Sedimentation or sedimentation is the depositing of particles from liquids or gases under the influence of weight or centrifugal force.
-The layer of suspended matter that forms is called sediment, sedimentary sediment or loose sediment.
+Sedimentation or settling is the depositing of particles from liquids or gases under the influence of weight or centrifugal force.
+The layer of suspended matter that forms is called sediment, sedimentary deposit, or loose sediment.

 BRETT SESSIONS VOL.3